 Meetings are the first Tuesday of the month at 7 p.m. (except July & August)

 Phone Number(608) 348-9934

-The Platteville Area Senior Services offers lifelong fitness, social, recreational and cultural opportunities for area residents over age 50.
+The Platteville Area Senior Services/PEAK program offers lifelong fitness, social, recreational, educational and cultural opportunities for area residents over age 50.

-Our mission is to collaborate with the Platteville community to encourage recreation, conservation and environmental education along the Rountree Branch Trail.
+Our mission is to connect the Platteville community to the Rountree Branch corridor through recreation, conservation, and environmental education.

 Phone Number(608) 778-3344

 The Platteville Community Fund works to build endowments through charitable giving, thereby providing continuity of support over time to Platteville through grants supporting local projects focused on art and culture, education, health and human services, environment and historic preservation.

 Grant application deadlines are April 15 and Sept.
 15. The grant application must be completed online at cfsw.org/grants/open-grant-applications/.

 PCT is a group of community members who promote theatre and the arts in the Platteville community.
 PCT was begun in 1980 and averages 2-3 shows per year.
 PCT shows are held in the Municipal Auditorium in City Hall.
 Anyone in the community and from the surrounding tri-state area is welcome to join.
 PCT is a 2-time winner of the state AACT-Fest competition and likes to promote local talent.